david-tejada/rango/readme.md

 With explicit clicking you have to precede every hint with the word `click`.
 This mode prevents any misclicks at the expense of being a bit more tedious.

+#### Keyboard Clicking

+Apart from using your voice for clicking you can also use your keyboard for that.

+To toggle it you have to use the command `keyboard toggle` or press `ctrl-shift-5` in Firefox.
+In Chrome and Edge you have to set the shortcut manually since there is a limit of four shortcuts we can set by default.
+You'll see the toolbar icon shows a little orange dot when keyboard clicking is on.
+To allow typing text in pages, keyboard clicking will be off whenever the element in focus accepts text input.

 ### Open in a New Tab

 - `blank <hint>`: Opens the link in a new tab.